nrfconnect/sdk-nrf/include/net/download_client.rst

 When downloading from a CoAP server, the library uses the CoAP block-wise transfer.
 Make sure to configure the :option:`CONFIG_DOWNLOAD_CLIENT_BUF_SIZE` option and the :option:`CONFIG_DOWNLOAD_CLIENT_COAP_BLOCK_SIZE` option so that the buffer is large enough to accommodate the entire CoAP header and the CoAP block.

-The application must provision the TLS credentials and pass the security tag to the library when using CoAPS and calling :cpp:func:`download_client_connect`.
+The application must provision the TLS credentials and pass the security tag to the library when using CoAPS and calling :c:func:`download_client_connect`.

 Limitations
 ***********